safx/ejdb/_sources/doc/ql/ql.txt

 **********

-The positional `$` operator identifies an element in an array to update without explicitly specifying the position of the element in the array.
+The positional `$` operator identifies an element in an array to update the position of the element in the array without explicitly specifying it.

 **Example:**